-Sedona Arts Center is seeking contemporary women artists representing work that has in some way been influenced by the surrealist movement.
-The scope of the exhibition will be very inclusive.
+Over 220 women artists applied for the exhibition from 38 states and 8 countries representing work that has in some way been influenced by the surrealist movement.
+The scope of the exhibition is very diverse.
 Surrealist influence appears in abstract expressionism, process art, conceptual art, and various forms of magical realism and visionary art as well as collage, sculpture, assemblage, and painting that relies on evocative juxtaposition of various imagery.
 Because of its relationship to the unconscious and the mythic, surrealism has often been associated with a spiritual quest, situating art as a healer of the rift between nature and human reality through its unique creativity.

 Women are the unsung heroes of contemporary art, creating artworks and actively participating in all aspects of modern art from early on.
 This exhibition, timed to overlap with the Sedona Women’s March and Rally in January of 2020 is themed on the empowerment of Women and the diverse heritage of Surrealism.

-The exhibition will be juried by Dr. Catriona McAra, University Curator at Leeds Arts University.
+Prizes – The exhibition was juried and prizes awarded by Dr. Catriona McAra, University Curator at Leeds Arts University.
 She was awarded her doctorate in History of Art at the University of Glasgow and completed a postdoctoral fellowship at the Institute for Advanced Studies in the Humanities (IASH), University of Edinburgh.
-She has published extensively on the art and literature of Dorothea Tanning and Leonora Carrington with a particular interest in feminist aesthetics and surrealist legacies in contemporary practice.
-She is author of A Surrealist Stratigraphy of Dorothea Tanning’s Chasm (Routledge, 2017), and co-editor with Jonathan P. Eburne of Leonora Carrington and the International Avant-Garde (Manchester University Press, 2017).
-McAra’s long-term research is feminist revisionary focusing on women’s participation in surrealism and how their legacies are manifest in contemporary practice.